-One of the primary problems concerning our dynamical systems is to understand their asymptotic behavior.
-We begin the analysis of these asymptotics by identifying when fixed points of the motion exist, and then examining whether there is convergence to these fixed points from suitable initial conditions.
+One of the primary problems concerning our dynamical systems is to understand their asymptotic behavior over time.
+We begin the analysis of these asymptotics by identifying when fixed points of the dynamical system exist, and then examining whether there is convergence to these fixed points from suitable initial conditions.

 {\bf We assume throughout this chapter that the assumptions of Theorem~\ref{T:existence} always hold.}